unimi-dse/531ababf/README.md

 ### Analyze

 The main function of the package is `analyze()` with no input values.
-It’s useful to both see the correlation between the variables ‘arrival delay’ and ‘distance’ and to calculate the average arrival delay for American Airlines flights departed from New York in 2013.
+It’s useful to see the correlation between the variables ‘arrival delay’ and ‘distance’.
+It also calculates the average arrival delay for American Airlines flights departed from New York in 2013.
 Since the dataset is quite big, you might have to wait a bit for the download to be completed.